ufownl/lua-cgemma/README.md

   decode_qbatch = 16,  -- Decode: max queries per batch.
   temperature = 1.0,  -- Temperature for top-K.
   top_k = 1,  -- Number of top-K tokens to sample from.
+  no_wrapping = false,  -- Whether to force disable instruction-tuned wrapping.
 }
 ```